Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/bulletformat/setbullethardcolor/_index.md

 ## setBulletHardColor(Hashtable value)  method

  Determines whether the bullet has own color or inherits it from the first portion in the paragraph.
- NullableBool.True if bullet has own color and NullableBool.False if bullet inherits color from the first portion in the paragraph.
+ NullableBool#True if bullet has own color and NullableBool#False if bullet inherits color from the first portion in the paragraph.
  Read/write  NullableBool.